zeebonk/BooleanTextMatch/README.md

 A simple query:

-	var query = "('foo' AND 'bar') OR ('baz' AND 'qux')";
+	var query = "('foo' AND 'bar') OR NOT 'baz'";

     var matcher = BooleanTextSearchFactory.New(query);

-	// False
+    // True
     Console.WriteLine(matcher("test tost tast tust tist"));
     // False
-	Console.WriteLine(matcher("test tost tast foo tust tist"));
+    Console.WriteLine(matcher("test tost tast tust baz tist"));
-	// True
+    // False
-	Console.WriteLine(matcher("test bartost tast foo tist"));
+    Console.WriteLine(matcher("test foo tost tast tust baz tist"));
     // True
-	Console.WriteLine(matcher("test tostbaz tast foo tustqux tist"));
+    Console.WriteLine(matcher("test bar tost tast tust baz foo tist"));

-Invalid chracters:
+Invalid characters:

-	var query = "('foo' fail AND 'bar') OR ('baz' AND 'qux')";
+	var query = "('foo' AND error 'bar') OR NOT 'baz'";

-	// Throws UnexpectedCharacterException("Unexpected character 'f' at position '7'")
+    // Throws UnexpectedCharacterException("Unexpected character 'e' at position '11'")
     var matcher = BooleanTextSearchFactory.New(query);

 Invalid syntax:

-	var query = "('foo' AND 'bar') OR AND ('baz' AND 'qux')";
+	var query = "('foo' AND 'bar') OR AND NOT 'baz'";

-	// Throws UnexpectedTokenException("Unexpected token 'And' at position '21')
+    // Throws UnexpectedTokenException("Unexpected token 'And' at position '21'")
     var matcher = BooleanTextSearchFactory.New(query);

 Incomplete expression:

 	var query = "('foo' AND 'bar') OR";

     // Throws IncompleteExpressionException()
     var matcher = BooleanTextSearchFactory.New(query);

 Syntax
 ------

 The used syntax is comparable with that of SQL.
-Currently only the AND and OR operators are implemented, literals are enclosed in single quotes and logical grouping is done with braces.
+Currently the boolean AND, OR and NOT operators are implemented.
+Literals are enclosed in single quotes and logical grouping is done with braces.

 Implementation